 In the System feature, we can see an overview of the system details like the "realtime performance graph for CPU, Memory, Disk I/O and Network Traffic.
 Also, we can see the Information about the system hardware details, OS name with software update features, hostname, system time, and power options like shutdown/restart.

 2-2 Logs :

-In this option, we can find the log details of our entire system, however, we have a choice to separate the logs based on the severity.
+This option allows us to find the log details of our entire system, however, we have a choice to separate the logs based on the severity.
 To make a separation, click the drop-down box and select based on your needs.

 2-3 Storage :